cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 The transport layer is tasked with the reliable sending and receiving of messages across a network.
 It requires error-checking mechanisms, data flow controls, data integrity assurance, congestion avoidance, multiplexing, and same order delivery.

 The application layer is tasked with ensuring effective communication between applications on different computer systems and networks.
-It is an application component that controls methods of communication with other devices.
+It is a component of an application that controls methods of communication with other devices.

 </HighlightBox>